 If you do want to take the local bus you can find the Sri Lanka bus time table at the Tourist information center by the train station or the tourist and police booth when you first enter Ella.
 This trip should take you 3 hours or more.
 This really depends on how many people get on and off the bus along the way.
 The total trip should only cost you 235LKR ( $1.33 USD ).

 Sri Lanka is a beautiful country full of so many amazing things to do.
 We spent 30 days here and that still wasn’t enough.
-If you only have a short time don’t miss our top recommendations for what to do in two weeks.
+If you only have a short time don’t miss our top recommendations for what to do in three weeks.

 Pin It For Later!